dyelkassakoumba-optimizely/Extensions/README.md

 ## Universal Analytics Debugger

-This analytics integration allows you to enable troubleshooting custom events to identify potential reasons for discrepencies between Optimizely and Universal analytics.
+This analytics integration allows you to enable troubleshooting custom events in order to identify potential reasons for discrepencies between Optimizely and Universal analytics.

 ## Setup